 1. INTRODUCTION

 Chronic lymphoid neoplasms (CLNs) are a heterogeneous group of disorders characterized by the uncontrolled proliferation of mature lymphocytes at various stages of differentiation.
 These conditions are identified by their clinical, immunophenotypic, and molecular profiles, making precise diagnosis and classification essential for the optimal management of patients.
 Initially, the diagnosis of CLN relied on histological analysis; however, this approach has evolved significantly with the integration of immunological data from flow cytometry, as well as conventional and molecular cytogenetics, including fluorescence in situ hybridization (FISH).
-Advances in modern molecular biology, particularly next-generation sequencing (NGS), have enhanced our understanding of lymphomagenesis mechanisms, offering new perspectives for patient care.
+Advances in modern molecular biology, particularly next-generation sequencing (NGS), have enhanced our understanding of the lymphomagenesis mechanisms, offering new perspectives for patient care.

 In Côte d'Ivoire, the primary diagnostic modality for CLNs remains cytology, which provides critical insights into cellular morphology.
 However, its limitations in terms of specificity hinder the ability to differentiate between various lymphoproliferative disorders.
 On the other hand, immunophenotyping, a precise diagnostic tool that identifies specific markers, enables more accurate characterization of lymphocytosis.
 Despite its potential, the integration of immunophenotyping into routine practice in Côte d'Ivoire faces financial, technical, and logistical challenges.
 This study aims to characterize various CLNs using flow cytometry.